tajpouria/aws-solutions-architect-hands-on/README.md

 - [✓] Create a event notification for a S3 Bucket that writes events to SQS.
 - [✓] [Analyze a S3 access logs bucket using Athena](https://aws.amazon.com/premiumsupport/knowledge-center/analyze-logs-athena/).

+CloudFront and AWS Global Acceleration

+- [] Configure CloudFront with a S3 bucket as the origin.
+Make sure the objects are only available from CDN using origin access identity (OAI).

 ## Resources

 - [Stephane Maarek](https://www.udemy.com/course/aws-certified-solutions-architect-associate-saa-c02/)